ami-iit/shinobi-robotics-research/README.md

 Furthermore, the video can be also accessed, downloaded and deleted via Shinobi HTTP API as well, see https://shinobi.video/docs/api#content-modifying-a-video-or-deleting-it .
 This can be useful to then automatically transfer videos to another location once the experiments are done, but this functionality is not provided in the helper libraries provided in this repo, as tipically the storage backend may vary from research lab to research lab.
+However, the already provided helper libraries can be used to understand how to access the HTTP API from the selected language.